 Chris te Stroet

-If you have Artificial Intelligence / Computer Science background and you are familiar with experimental data – great!
-We offer you a challenging and exciting intern/graduation program position in our growing team.
-You will be working on new machine learning methods to further improve the classification (i.e. search/pass) of 2D or 3D X-ray images of hand baggage at airports.
+If you have an Artificial Intelligence / Computer Science background and you are familiar with experimental data – great!
+We offer exciting full-time positions as well as challenging intern/graduation programs for students in our growing team of researchers and developers.
+You will be working on new machine learning methods to further improve our threat detection solutions.

-If you are interested in joining our developers’ team, please send your application letter and CV to firstname.lastname@example.org
+If you are interested in joining our team, please send your application letter and resumé to firstname.lastname@example.org.